medplum/medplum/packages/docs/docs/fhir-datastore/resource-history.md

 These requests return a `Bundle` resource with the different versions stored as an array of resources in the `entry` field.

-:::note Note
+:::note Resource Creation Time
 There is currently no support for directly accessing the time and date that a resource was initially created.
-To do this use the `_history` endpoint to retrieve all versions and view the `lastUpdated` field of the original version.
+To do this use the `\_history` endpoint to retrieve all versions and view the `lastUpdated` field of the original version.
 Note that the GraphQL endpoint does not currently have a spec for the history API.
 :::